 We sell a full range of air laid napkins (table top) to major food service distributors in Canada and the United States.
-Sales of these high-quality air laid products are expanding quickly.
+Sales of these high-quality air laid products are expanding quickly, though temporarily interrupted by the covid-19 pandemic shut-downs.